longday1102/RS-AutoEncoder/README.md

     s += 1
     self.optimizer.step()
 ```
-   The model takes each user-movies vector as input, computes output, compute loss and optimizer
+   The model takes each user-movies vector as input computes output, compute loss, and optimizer
-   - Note: We need to multiply the output matrix by a mask matrix to ensure that any positions of the target matrix are 0, those positions of the output matrix are also 0.
+   - Note: We need to multiply the output matrix by a mask matrix to ensure that any positions of the target matrix are 0, and those positions of the output matrix are also 0.

 __2. Evaluation__: To evaluate model quality, I use RMSE loss and Top-k Accuracy.
 Below are the evaluation results:
 - RMSE loss: